Tenders over £75,000

 Within the Qualification stage Health & Safety requirements will need to be considered.
 You will need to contact the Health & Safety department to discuss the level of questions required for your particular exercise.

 Within the Qualification stage a Financial Assessment will be carried out by a member of the Finance department.
-You will need to contact Tracey L Williams to discuss the level of questions required for your particular exercise.
+You will need to contact Financial Services to discuss the level of questions required for your particular exercise.